psychemedia/winter-tales/src/twelve_months.md

 " I am looking for strawberries," said she.

-" We are in the midst of winter," replied Setchène ; " straw- berries do not grow in the snow."
+" We are in the midst of winter," replied Setchène ; " strawberries do not grow in the snow."

 "I know," said the girl sadly, "but my sister and step- mother have ordered me to bring them strawberries ; if I do not they will kill me.
 Pray, good shepherds, tell me where to find them."